This is shocking

 The time to act is now

-That is why, if your organisation works or for children, means listening to children and transforming the entire mission of your organisation to put their rights, safety and dignity at the heart of every decision.
+That is why, if your organisation works with, or for children, it means you need to listen to children and transform the entire mission of your organisation to put their rights, safety and dignity at the heart of every decision.
 So make sure your organisation is doing all it can to keep children safe: complete our free online self-assessment today.

 Abuse can happen anywhere